troperville

 • Also when Walter goes onstage for his whistling song.
 We'd been told they had two minutes to come up with something, and a substantial part of that was Gary convincing Walter to go onstage.
 At the end of those two minutes, though, Walter is ready for his act, the spotlight is on him and the orchestra knows exactly which piece to play.

 • Spotlight-Stealing Squad: Walter gets more focus than any other character, even Kermit (it's debatable whether Gary and Mary get more focus than the main Muppets as well).
-Thankfully, the guy turned out to be an immensely popular and likeable character, preventing him from becoming the Creator's Pet he could have easily become.
+Thankfully, the guy turned out to be an immensely popular and likable character, preventing him from becoming the Creator's Pet he could have easily become.

-• Statler and Waldorf: They are the first original Muppets (not counting the dream sequence or the archived footage of the TV show) to appear in the film, first selling the Muppet Theater to Tex Richman, and then returning to their traditional box for the telethon.
+• Statler and Waldorf: They are the first original Muppets (not counting the dream sequence or the archived footage of the TV show) to appear in the film, first selling the Muppet Theatre to Tex Richman, and then returning to their traditional box for the telethon.

 • "I love geriatric humor."